TrueBlocks/trueblocks-core/docs/readmes/tools/ethNames/README.md

 `Notes:`

-- With a single search term, the tool searches both `name` and `address`.
-- With two search terms, the first term must match the `address` field, and the second term must match the `name` field.
-- When there are two search terms, both must match.
+- The tool will accept up to three terms, each of which must match against any field in the database.
-- The `--match_case` option requires case sensitive matching.
-It works with all other options.
+- The `--match_case` option enables case sensitive matching.
-- To customize the list of names add a `custom` section to the config file (see documentation).
 - Name file: `$CONFIG/names/names.tab`

 **Source code**: [`tools/ethNames`](https://github.com/TrueBlocks/trueblocks-core/tree/master/src/tools/ethNames)